 - Photographers at your wedding are welcome.
 They are, however, not allowed to take pictures from the altar area of the sanctuary and should not be intrusive during your celebration.

-Note: The church does not provide cultural accessories for your wedding, like unity candle, lazos, guest book, or programs.
+Note: The church does not provide cultural accessories for your wedding, like lazos, arras, guest book, or programs.

 The church is a sacred place.
 We expect everyone to dress appropriately.